Houses by Street – Beecroft Rd – Eastern Side

 The house was demolished to permit units to be constructed in 2017 which now front Chapman Avenue.

-83, Mandalay, is an 1880s-1890s house of formal design with cast iron columns, a bullnose verandah and cement trim under the windows.
+83, Kiaora and then Mandalay, is an 1880s-1890s house of formal design with cast iron columns, a bullnose verandah and cement trim under the windows.
 It has unusual narrow side windows on the pair of main front windows.
 It is two-storeyed at the rear taking advantage of the natural slope of the land similar to Kilwinning.
 In earlier days there would have been a wonderful view from the rear of the house to the railway station and gardens with their pines.
-The rear yard was however sold to permit the building of units which completely blocks the view.
+The rear yard was however sold to permit the building of units which completely block the view.

 The house is listed on the Hornsby Shire Council Heritage Register which comprises Schedule 5 (Environmental Heritage) of the Hornsby Local Environment Plan 2013.

-While the land was subdivided in the later 1880s, the earliest identified record of this house is in a photograph showing a guard of honour for a visit of the Governor, Sir Harry Rawson in September 1903 where the house can be seen in the background [1].
+115, Carmel (corner of The Crescent).While the land was subdivided in the later 1880s, the earliest identified record of this house is in a photograph showing a guard of honour for a visit of the Governor, Sir Harry Rawson in September 1903 where the house can be seen in the background [1].
 The earliest record of occupancy is that Samuel and Grace Higgins who leased a timber cottage on this site in 1904 or 1905 [2].
 Higgins moved into new premises in 1908 [3].
 The cottage had a shed attached that was used as a shop before they built the larger brick one on corner Beecroft Rd and Mary Street in 1908.

 The property was used by a series of carriers from at least 1915 – namely John T Griffiths (1915-1918), James Doran (1918-1923), Bateman & Coleman (1923) and Doran & Gilroy carriers (1924-1932).
 The house appears to have been separately occupied by W J Kalman JP between 1925 and 1932 [4].